jekhokie/scriptbox/rust--learnings/README.md

 - Can use a nested path to bring items into scope using `use std::{cmp::Ordering, io};`.
 - Writing `use std::io; \n use std::io::Write;` is the same as `use std::io{self, Write};`.
 - All items in Rust are private by default.
+- Strings are UTF-8 encoded.
+- For a HashMap, data is stored in Heap, and all keys must have the same type/all values must have the same type.